AnshulaTM/Virtual-Medical-Care-Using-NLP/README.md

 # Virtual-Medical-Care-Using-NLP
-Leveraging NLP to build an interactive virtual medical chatbot that diagnoses patients and answers questions based on symptoms provided.

-# Virtual-Medical-Care-Using-NLP

 A reference implementation of an **interactive virtual medical chatbot** that accepts speech/text input, performs symptom understanding and retrieval over medical content, and produces conversational responses.
 This repo demonstrates an engineering prototype — **not** a certified medical device.